 How Much Are Rents Up Year Over Year?

 According to data from Zillow, 2021 rent was up 11.5% from a year earlier, or almost $200.
 In other words, the median rent price in America in August 2020 was around $1,530.
 Today it is around $1,739.
-Rent is likely going to continue surging higher in 2022 based on my 2022 housing market forecast.
-I predict at least 8% rent increase in 2022.

 Here's another chart from CoreLogic.
 It shows a national single-family rent index for various price points is also up dramatically year over year in 2021 as well.
 It shows the High Tier segment (black line) increase the most.